A secure home and a seat at the table for all London's social housing communities

 There are more than a dozen borough-wide tenants groups across London, and some housing association groups.
 These include:

-London Tenants Federation brings together over a dozen borough-wide and landlord-wide tenants organisations alongside London’s TMOs and social housing co-ops.
-Everything we do, whether at regional or national level, is informed by evidence from the grassroots level.
+London Tenants Federation brings together borough- landlord- and neighbourhood-wide tenants organisations alongside London’s TMOs and social housing co-ops.
+Everything we do, whether at the regional or national level, is informed by evidence from the grassroots level.
 This includes:

 We’ve recently successfully campaigned for the Mayor to set up the London Housing Panel to bring together community and voluntary sector groups from across the capital to inform the Greater London Assembly’s work around housing.
 Next stop: Westminster.